- Nexus365 Technical Overview

 Users can also delegate more granular rights themselves over their mailbox, directly from within Outlook, to other people.
 However that is undertaken folder-by-folder rather than to the whole mailbox at one time.
 It should be noted that delegated access to someone else’s mailbox does not automatically grant rights to view items the mailbox owner has marked as ‘private’.
 The Nexus Team do not have routine oversight of user-assigned permissions within a mailbox, or its contents.

-The IT Services Helpdesk can assign SendAs, SendOnBehalf and FullAccess rights on request, via a support ticket.
+The IT Service Desk can assign SendAs, SendOnBehalf and FullAccess rights on request via the appropriate Email Account Delegation Service Request.

 For reasons of account security and auditing, a project account cannot be granted access to a user’s account.
 Authorisation, in exceptional circumstances, for such a configuration must come from: